Local Stages supports the development of the performing arts in the Bathurst Region and the Central West of NSW.

 The program was initiated to “unlock” access to BMEC’s facilities and resources for the development of contemporary and innovative performing arts practice.
 There was a realisation that as regional theatre companies were disappearing regional performing arts centres were arising and that these could become hubs for a diverse range of regional contemporary performing arts development.

 In 2007 Local Stages was funded as a three year pilot project by the Theatre Board of the Australia Council for the Arts, Arts NSW (now Create NSW) and Bathurst Regional Council (BRC).
-Seven years later Local Stages has firmly established itself as a vital regional program and funding is obtained from a range of sources with core funding continuing from Create NSW and BRC.
+Thirteen years later Local Stages has firmly established itself as a vital regional program and funding is obtained from a range of sources with core funding continuing from Create NSW and BRC.
 Projects are also supported by Regional Arts Fund and Australia Council for the Arts.

 The position of Creative Producer was established to coordinate the Local Stages program and to act as an animateur of local projects and of the relationship between local artists and appropriate artists outside the region.
 Margie Breen held the position for the first two years and was succeeded by Kylie Shead who is the incumbent Creative Producer.